Srishti37/Xypo/README.md

 # Xypo
-Single page website template with HTML and CSS.
+Single page and mobile responsive website template with HTML and CSS.